rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

  10  640.00
 ```

+In most cases, the rows of a DataFrame are accessed by index labels
+rather than by position, so the order in which rows are returned
-If you require that results be returned in a predictable order, you
+doesn't matter.
+However, if you require that results be returned in a
-must pass the `sort=True` option explicitly:
+predictable (sorted) order, you can pass the `sort=True` option
+explicitly:

 ```{code} python
 >>> df.groupby("a", sort=True).mean().head()